Charles-Andreas Brym

-Charles-Andréas Brym (born August 8, 1998) is a professional soccer player who plays as a right winger or forward for Eredivisie club NAC Breda.
+Charles-Andréas Brym (born August 8, 1998) is a professional soccer player who plays as a right winger or forward for club NAC Breda.
 Born in France, he plays for the Canada national team.

 Early life

 Born in France to a Togolese father and a Corsican mother, Brym moved to Montreal in Canada with his family and spent his early years there.
 He holds French and Canadian nationalities.
 In 2011, he joined the youth academy of Montreal Impact as one of their first academy recruits.
 He returned to France to further his soccer career in 2013 with Gazélec Ajaccio.
 After one season there, he moved to Belgium.

 Club career

 Lille

 On July 4, 2018, Brym signed a professional contract with Ligue 1 club Lille.

 In July 2019, Brym was loaned to Belenenses SAD of the Primeira Liga.
 He made his debut for Belenenses on August 30 against Boavista.
 In July 2020, Brym joined his former club Mouscron in Belgium on loan.